Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Research Trend and Discussions

 \textit{\textbf{How to better deal with noisy events with DNNs?}} Random noise can be introduced throughout the trigger process of events due to many reasons.
 Thus the denoising procedure is necessary for accurate information capture.
-According to the existing denoising methods in Sec.~\ref{subsec:event+denoising}, we suggest dealing with the noisy events with DNNs in three steps: 1) formulate the spatial and temporal distribution of raw events; 2) separately denoise from both spatial and temporal perspectives, \eg, operations in spatial neighbourhoods and current event surfaces; 3) further consider the correlation between spatial and temporal distributions, aiming at maintaining spatiotemporal correlation.
+According to the existing denoising methods in Sec.~\ref{subsec:event+denoising}, we suggest dealing with the noisy events with DNNs in three steps: 1) Formulate the spatial and temporal distributions of raw events; 2) Separately denoising from both spatial and temporal perspectives, \eg, operations in spatial neighbourhoods and current event surfaces; 3) Further consider the correlation between spatial and temporal distributions, aiming at maintaining spatial-temporal correlation.

-\textit{\textbf{Can the high temporal resolution of events be fully reflected by DNNs?}} No matter what kind of event representation, summarized in Sec.~\ref{sec:Event Representation}, is used as DNN's input, the grid-like tensors always lose some partial information of raw events, such as temporal information in the image-based representations~\cite{maqueda2018event,zhu2018ev,gehrig2019end,deng2020amae,bai2022accurate,deng2021mvf}.
-Obviously, the high temporal resolution of events cannot be fully reflected by the existing DNNs which are proposed to solve frame-based vision.
-The micro-second level temporal resolutions are predominantly fused to frame-like representations for the downstream tasks.
+\textit{\textbf{Can the high temporal resolution of events be fully reflected by DNNs?}} No matter what kind of event representation, summarized in Sec.~\ref{sec:Event Representation}, is used as DNN's input, the grid-like tensors always lose some partial information of raw events, such as temporal information in the image-based representations~\cite{maqueda2018event,zhu2018ev,EST,deng2020amae,bai2022accurate,deng2021mvf}.
+The high temporal resolution of events cannot be fully reflected by the existing DNNs which are proposed to solve frame-based vision.
+The high temporal resolutions are predominantly fused to frame-like representations for the downstream tasks.
 SNNs can solve this problem according to their architectures, however, there are still technical difficulties in bringing SNNs into practical applications.
 Thus specific neural networks directly designed for event data are in the future outlook.

-\textit{\textbf{Do events contain sufficient visual information for learning robust DNN models? }} Though event streams are widely known as a kind of sparse data, they still obtain more temporal information than canonical sensors.
-As shown in Tab.~\ref{Tab:Classification_exp}, the pure event-based vision can also achieve competitive visual recognition results like frame-based data.
-Additionally, in some extreme lighting conditions, event cameras further show even superior performance than the frame cameras as illustrated in Fig.~\ref{fig: Deblurr excample}